PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 We recommend 95% of companies use [PostHog Cloud](/pricing) – it's fully-managed by us and you can choose [PostHog Cloud EU](/eu) if you need to keep data within the EU.
 The most common reasons for choosing to self-host PostHog are companies that handle very sensitive data, such as medical or defense information.

 Enterprises looking to self-host will require an infrastructure team knowledgeable in Kubernetes and ClickHouse.
 See our [enterprise self-hosted docs](/docs/self-host/enterprise/overview) and [book a call](book-a-demo) to discuss your options and whether self-hosting is right for you.
-We also have a [partner directory](/partners) includes third-party specialists who can support self-hosted deployments.

 ### How long does it take to deploy PostHog?